-This course covers three revolutions in modern Chinese history: 1 the rise of the Communist Party; 2 the Cultural Revolution of 1966-1976, using memoirs of Chinese who lived through that decade; 3 the "economic revolution" of the 1980s and 1990s in the context of the Pacific Rim region.
+This course covers three revolutions in modern Chinese history: 1) the rise of the Communist Party; 2) the Cultural Revolution of 1966-1976, using memoirs of Chinese who lived through that decade; 3) the "economic revolution" of the 1980s and 1990s in the context of the Pacific Rim region.
+Fulfills HU requirement.
 Also offered through Asian Studies and Peace Studies.